pmeeny/CI-MS4-LoveRugby/README.md

 <br>![AWS Bucket Policy](readme/misc/aws_bucket_policy.png)
 8. In the permissions section, click edit on the Access control list(ACL)
 9. Set Read access for the Bucket ACL for Everyone(Public Access)
-10. The bucket is created, the next step is to open the IAM application to setup access
+10. The bucket is created, the next step is to open the IAM application to set up access
-11. Create a new user group caleld "ci-ms4-rugby-shop"
+11. Create a new user group named "ci-ms4-rugby-shop"
 12. Add the "AmazonS3FullAccess" policy permission for the user group
 <br>![AWS Bucket Policy](readme/misc/aws_user_group.png)
 13. Go to "Policies" and click "Create New Policy"